molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 The following paragraphs will explain how the model registry works, but it is more fun to learn how it works with some actual models.
 So for this part, you can go to [The BioMedBridges](https://molgenis08.target.rug.nl/menu/main/standardsregistry) website, and navigate to the model registry module, you do not even have to log in!

 Now that we have some actual models on our screen, let's get started by finding some models.
 I know!
 Why don't we search for the EMX model?
 You should be familiar with it since you probably imported your own data already.
 In the main model registry screen, search for EMX.
-You should get one model back, namely emx (Entity Model Extensible).
+You should get one model back, namely emx (Entity Model eXtensible).
 As you can see there are a few links mentioned as well.
-These are *Tags*, if you do not know the term, I suggest you look at the [Advanced importing](#importing-advanced) section again.
+These are *Tags*, if you do not know the term, I suggest you look at the [Upload data](#upload) section again.
 The label beneath the Tags tells you why this model was returned for your search.

 This part is not telling us much about the content of the EMX model yet, so let's see what it holds!
 Click the *View Model Details* button to get to the details page.